Photographic project, 2021

 Faithkeepers, the chapels, called "ksoklísia" in greek, are Christian Orthodox, usually relatively small places of prayer and worship.
 They started to be built already since the spread of the Christian religion and continue until this day (most of them were built during the Ottoman years, though some are even older).
 The reasons of their construction vary, as does their history.
 Chapels are a fundamental element of the greek culture and scenery.
 They are characterised by their simplicity, special smell and dimmed atmosphere.
 Once a year, the faithful people gather in celebration of the Saint the chapel is dedicated to, also the name day of the people named after them.

-In this collection of black-and-white images, I photograph, during the period April - June 2021, thirty-two (32) chapels located on the mount Pelion and more specifically, in the area of the villages Miliés, Vyzítsa, Pinakátes and the smaller ones Argyreïka, Stavrodrómi and Agios Athanásios.
+In this collection of black-and-white images, I photographed, during the period April - June 2021, thirty-two (32) chapels located on the mountain Pelion and more specifically, in the area of the villages Miliés, Vyzítsa, Pinakátes and the smaller ones Argyreïka, Stavrodrómi and Agios Athanásios.

-The idea behind this collection of photographs, is based on the relationship between art, religion and philosophy and seeks the point where these three meet each other, a topic that has concerned me the past years.
-At last, collection on images, as documentation, contributes in the preservation and presentation of the cultural heritage the mount Pelion has to offer; a place that has been a big source of inspiration for a lot of people.
+The idea behind this collection of photographs, is also based on the relationship between art, religion and philosophy and seeks the point where these three meet each other, a topic that has concerned me the past years.
+At last, this collection of images, as documentation, contribute in the preservation and presentation of the cultural heritage Pelion has to offer; a place that has been a big source of inspiration for a lot of people.